bprollinson/ripal/README.md

 * For each multi-character terminal node in the new grammar, replace it with the corresponding set of terminal nodes with one character each
 * Return the augmented context-free grammar

-To expand the DFA containing the context-free grammar production sets:
+To expand the start state of the DFA containing the context-free grammar production sets:
-* Obtain the set of context-free-grammar productions stored in the start state
+* Obtain the set of context-free-grammar productions stored in the state
 * Calculate the closure of the production set as follows:
   * For each production in the set in the form A -> prefix .B, where A and B are non-terminals and prefix is any empty or non-empty set of symbols, add all productions from the context-free grammar in the form B -> symbols to the set, prefixing the right-hand side with a dot
   * Repeat the above process until no productions are added